 (Photo from August, 2018)

 Shortly after this discovery, I had a desperate hankering to get a tattoo.
-Gabe was a pro and was like "it's about time we got you a nice present!"
 I hit Instagram and found the fabulous Mr. Steven James in Hamilton, Ontario.
 I instantly fell in love with his art style including his motif of masks.
 After he agreed to take me on as a client, I made sure he knew it was VERY IMPORTANT that the figure in my tattoo have short hair.
 It was crucial.

 Fast-forward a few months, and I am sitting in his chair.
 I was a squirmy wormy and so incredibly jumpy.
 Steven had the patience of a saint and managed to land an incredible tattoo on a very anxious and squirmy body.
 I remember him mentioning something about me being non-binary- mind you, this was YEARS before I fully admitted this to myself, let along came out.
 I asked him "How did you know?!"
 And he simply said "I thought you told me."
 I guess I was thinking and feeling it so loud that he heard it!

 For a long time, I wasn't sure coming out was worth the trouble.
 All of that pronoun business sounded like A LOT.
 So I thought I was ok with being my version of a "woman."
 Until I wasn't.

 Another parallel with my OT journey: I accepted my position at Roberts Wesleyan College (now University!) as a faculty person.
 Little did I know the next kick-in-the-pants to coming out was waiting for me in one of my students' seats.